jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 Wonderful!
 Now our two nodes are connected at start up thanks to libcluster.

-# Connecting Dockers using DNS autodiscovery.
+# Connecting Dockers using DNS autodiscovery

 Until now we have been forced to explicitly indicate which are the nodes that are going to be connected in the configuration of libcluster.